kisssg/hello-world/README.md

 # hello-world
-just newbie
+hi I am sucre,
-hi I am sucre
+this the second time editting this file.